 - Comfortable motion in swell.
 Proas pitch far less than cats as the rockerless hulls have very high prismatic coefficients.
 Sailing upwind, the bows of the hulls tend to meet the waves at the same time.
 This results in a monohull like motion (without the heeling!) rather than the corkscrewing motion typical of a catamaran.

 - Additional weight doesn’t affect the sailing characteristics very much if stored properly in the leeward hull.

 Bullets marked with * are not valid for all proas

 Unfortunately there’s a rule in our universe: no benefits without a tradeoff!

 Of course there are down sides on the proa design, too:

 - Like all multihulls proas can capsize (allthough some designs like Tim Mann’s proa are hard to capsize) and are not self righting.
 If capsized they keep floating upside down and provide shelter for the crew waiting for outside assistance (see Burkhard Pieskes “Ana Varu” adventure)

 - Shunting is slower than tacking and requires more space (proas are not made for narrow waters)

 - The overall dimensions of a proa for the same interior space and capacity as a catamaran or a monohull are bigger

-- The for-aft symmetry is a challange for the rudder/daggerboard design and the balance of the vessel
+- The fore-aft symmetry is a challenge for the rudder/daggerboard design and the balance of the vessel

 Nethertheless, for us a proa is the way to go.
 There is no other design which is as simplistic, cheap, functional and rapid to build as the proa.
 And after all, that’s what proasis is all about.